Carsten Stoll

 ECCV, 2010

-We propose a variational framework for jointly estimating dense optical flow, scene depth, and 3D surface geometry from stereo image sequences.
-Coupling these problems into a single energy functional exploits their mutual dependencies, yielding more accurate and consistent results than solving them independently.
+We propose a variational framework for jointly estimating dense optical flow, scene depth, and 3D surface geometry from stereo image sequences, exploiting their mutual dependencies for more accurate results.

 2009